metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ### -User

-Specify user name for which to query app capabilities, this parameter is required only if input app is not obtained from main store
+Specify user name for which to query app capabilities, this parameter is required only if input app is not obtained from the main store

 ```yaml
 Type: System.String